Flag of Finland: Yacht club ensigns

-A Finnish speciality is that any yachting club that is registered in Finland may apply to have a flag with the club emblem officially approved for use on yachts: the civil ensign with a white cross 3/5 of a unit wide superimposed on the blue cross and with the club emblem in the upper hoist corner.
-Most yachting clubs distribute those ensigns to their members, and they are much used, but their use is not recommended outside Finnish waters to avoid confusion.
-Officially, however, the yachting club ensign is valid even for international use.
+In Finland any yacht club that is registered in Finland may apply to have a flag with the club emblem officially approved for use on yachts: the civil ensign with a white cross 3/5 of a unit wide superimposed on the blue cross and with the club emblem in the upper hoist corner.
+Most yacht clubs distribute those ensigns to their members.
+The yacht club ensign is also valid national flag.